Have you ever wondered how to schedule a home improvement project?

 When building the chart, we usually start by getting all rooms and associated jobs onto the list in one long row and then start to adjust the timings of the jobs so that trades that belong together can be pushed together to start at a similar time.

-It’ll not only be easier and cause less disruption for you, it could also save you money as the trades people can complete their jobs faster and more efficiently.
+It’ll not only be easier and cause less disruption for you, but it could also save you money as the tradespeople can complete their jobs faster and more efficiently.

-Admittedly this type of scheduling things, is probably not something you’re going to use for small for small projects, but as soon as you’re tackling something slightly more complex, it’s a fantastic way of keeping an overview of what needs doing and when.
+Admittedly this type of scheduling thing is probably not something you’re going to use for small projects, but as soon as you’re tackling something slightly more complex, it’s a fantastic way of keeping an overview of what needs doing and when.
 But, at the end of the day, it’s about using what works for you!

-So know you know how we schedule our project, we’d love to know what you do to keep on track?
+So, now you know how we schedule our project, we’d love to know what you do to keep on track.
 Do you use a Gantt chart, too?
-Or do you have a good old fashioned to-do list that you stick to?
+Or do you have a good old-fashioned to-do list that you stick to?